The

 Evacuations

-are underway and many people are taking refuge in the church.
-While
+are underway and many people are taking refuge in a church.
+The minister

 X

-is now traveling down the center of town as the minister gets the last
+is now travelling down the center of town as the minister gets the last

 few people inside the church and closes the door, he fails to notice